tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Helm of the Dragon’s Soul

+_Recharge 6+:_ When casting a divine spell, you may use your Strength modifier instead of your Wisdom modifier.
+Alternatively, when making a melee attack, you may use your Wisdom modifier instead of your Strength modifier.
+Either way, for the rest of the battle, you glow from within.

+**Quirk:** Ascetic in the extreme.
+Often, you’ll forget to eat or sleep.

+>_Note:_ Don’t believe a lich if it tells you it’s many Ages old.
+The thing about liches is that we all look the same.
+One walking skeleton in robes looks almost exactly like another walking skeleton in robes.
+In fact, a lot of liches take titles that mention the color of their robes – the Red King, the Lord of Fallen Trees, the August Personage in Jade – just so people know who they are when they walk into the room.
+It’s easy for a lich to say they’re much older than they actually are.
+That’s why liches hate herald’s helms.
+It shows them up for the pretenders that so many of them are.
+Not me, of course.
+Why, I was there when the Lich King still had two eyes. - Baron Rotte, exiled lich

+---

+#### Helm of the Unbowed

+_Recharge 16+:_ After the first time in a battle that an enemy attacks you with a power that targets your Mental Defense and misses, increase your MD by +2 for the rest of that battle.

+**Quirk:** Uncompromising.

+---

 #### Helm of the Undaunted Hero

 (Recharge 6+): When your turn starts, roll a save against one ongoing save ends effect.

 **Quirk:** Favors traditional battle hymns.

+---

+#### Herald’s Helm

+This ill-fitting helmet feels like it was designed for someone bigger and more imposing than the wearer.
+It’s also ancient beyond compare, and marked with runes whose meanings are lost in the present Age.
+While wearing this helm, you’re considered a representative of Justice.
+This gives you a +4 bonus to any Charisma skill checks when dealing with the followers of deific figures of justice, or when dealing with metallic dragons.
+So will other evil entities and chromatic dragons give more weight to your words.

+**Quirk:** Your voice is not always your own – sometimes, strange spirits speak through you.

 ---